-Members of the market development team at Fuji Oil (China) members of the market development team at Fuji Oil Co., Lt confectionery and bakery products incorporating cream and Ltd. Since returning to China, the members have incorporate working towards adoption by customers.
+Members of the market development team at Fuji Oil (China) Investment Co., Ltd. came to Japan, where together with members of the market development team at Fuji Oil Co., Ltd., they worked on application development for confectionery and bakery products incorporating cream and other products made by Fuji Oil (China) Investment Co., Ltd. Since returning to China, the members have incorporated the technology they acquired into proposals and are working towards adoption by customers.

-Seminar at the Professional Manufacturing
+Seminar at the Professional Manufacturing Confectioners Association (PMCA)